About Technology Guide

 The principles of the techniques most often used in exhaust gas analysis include infra-red (NDIR and FTIR), chemiluminescence, flame ionization detector (FID and fast FID), and paramagnetic methods.

-Particulate matter is a complex emission which can be characterized by several parameters, including particle mass, number, size distribution, surface, etc. Traditionally, regulatory and compliance testing requires gravimetric determination of diesel PM mass emissions.
-Instruments utilizing collecting or in-situ measurement techniques are used for the analysis of various particle parameters for non-regulatory purposes.
+Particulate matter is a complex exhaust constituent which can be characterized by several parameters, including particle mass, number, size distribution, surface, etc. Traditionally, regulatory and compliance testing has required gravimetric determination of diesel particulate mass emissions.
+New European regulations additionally require measurement of particle number emissions.
+Instruments utilizing collecting or in-situ measurement techniques are used for the analysis of various particle parameters.

 In-situ instruments perform PM measurements in the aerosol phase, typically from diluted exhaust gas samples.
 A variety of analyzers have been developed to measure particle sizes and size distributions, including the MOUDI, ELPI, SMPS, and more.
 These instruments utilize aerodynamic or electrical mobility measuring principles.
-A number of instruments have been developed to measure other PM properties, such as particle mass, surface, or various optical properties.
+A number of instruments have been developed to measure other PM properties, such as particle number, mass (total mass or elemental carbon mass), surface, or various optical properties.

 Smoke Opacity